HenrikBechmann/react-infinite-grid-scroller/README.md

      functionsCallback, // (functions) - get an object that has api functions

      // index tracking, called when triggered...
-     referenceIndexCallback, // (index, location, cradleState) - change of index adjacent to the axis repositioningIndexCallback, // (index) - current virtual index number during rapid repositioning preloadIndexCallback, // (index) - current index being preloaded itemExceptionCallback, // (index, itemID, returnvalue, location, error) - details about failed getItemPack calls
+     referenceIndexCallback, // (index, context) - change of index adjacent to the axis repositioningIndexCallback, // (index, context) - current virtual index number during rapid repositioning preloadIndexCallback, // (index, context) - current index being preloaded itemExceptionCallback, // (index, context) - details about failed getItemPack calls

      // operations tracking, called when triggered
-     changeListSizeCallback, // (newlistsize) - triggered when the listsize changes for any reason changeListRangeCallback, // (listrange) two part array lowindex, highindex deleteListCallback, // (reason, deleteList) - data about which items have been deleted from the cache repositioningFlagCallback, // (flag) - notification of start (true) or end (false) of rapid repositioning, boundaryCallback, // (position, index) - position is "SOL" or "EOL", index is the corresponding boundary index
+     changeListSizeCallback, // (newlistsize, context) - triggered when the listsize changes for any reason changeListRangeCallback, // (listrange, context) two part array lowindex, highindex deleteListCallback, // (deleteList, context) - data about which items have been deleted from the cache repositioningFlagCallback, // (flag, context) - notification of start (true) or end (false) of rapid repositioning, boundaryCallback, // (position, index, context) - position is "SOL" or "EOL", index is the corresponding boundary index

 }